pktgen/Pktgen-DPDK/INSTALL.md

 SPDX-License-Identifier: BSD-3-Clause

-Pktgen: Created 2010-2020 by Keith Wiles @ Intel.com
+Pktgen: Created 2010-2024 by Keith Wiles @ Intel.com

 ---

 ## Installation

-INSTALL for setting up Pktgen with DPDK on Ubuntu 18.04 to 20.04 desktop it should work on most Linux systems as long as the kernel has hugeTLB page support and build DPDK.
+INSTALL for setting up Pktgen with DPDK on Ubuntu 22.04 to 23.10 desktop it should work on most Linux systems as long as the kernel has hugeTLB page support and builds DPDK.

-### Note

->Tested with Ubuntu 18.04 and up to 20.04 kernel versions Linux 4.15.0-39-generic #42-Ubuntu SMP Tue Oct 23 15:48:01 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux
+## Please Note:
+>Pktgen-DPDK main repo is located @ https://github.com/pktgen/Pktgen-DPDK Documentation can be found @ https://pktgen.github.io/Pktgen-DPDK/

+#### Submitting bug fixes or enhancements to Pktgen-DPDK

+>Please fork Pktgen-DPDK from GitHub and submit a pull-request as I do not accept patches sent to DPDK mailing list.
+If you have any questions or issues please create an issue on Github.

+>Tested with Ubuntu 23.10 kernel version 6.5.0-28-generic (Mantic), and other earlier versions should work.
+Please use the latest DPDK and latest Pktgen versions other combinations may work, but with limited resources and time the latest versions are the only ones tested.

-Please install the latest version of DPDK from dpdk.org and follow the build instructions using meson/ninja.
+>Please install the latest version of DPDK from dpdk.org and follow the build instructions using meson/ninja.
 Then install DPDK on your system.

 ## Building Pktgen